bhofmei/inherit-logic/INSTALL.md

     inheritType: 'epiDom',
     ...
     ```
+  4. You can also customize which scenarios are available in undergraduate and graduate courses by changing `courseLevel`.
+4. Cricket also has scenario parameters and settings that can be customized.
+  1. In `config/cricket` folder, copy `scenario.data.public.js` and rename as `scenario.data.js`.
+You must do this step even if you don't need to make any changes.
+  2. You can override the scenario default parameters for a specific scenario such as `minStops` and `gcProb`.
+  3. You could add, remove, or update the starting phage.
+  4. In scenarios to determine if mutations are the same or different, you could force it in one direction.
+  5. Contact the developer if you have other ideas or need help.

 ## Initialize the database
 1. Open the mongo terminal by running `mongo`.
 2. Run `use db`, replacing *db* with the name of the MongoDB database specified in configuration above